HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-28-An-Error-Caused-by-Unstable-Internet-Connection.md

 </div>

 Internet connection is unstable.
-It’s true.
-I even feel that it even longer than installing PyTorch!

-So, finally I decide to change another installing source by using `pip install` with `-i` option[^5]:
+I think it’s true, because I even feel that it costs longer time to install than PyTorch!
+So, I decide to change installing source using `pip install` with `-i` option[^5]:

 <div class="quote--left" markdown="1">